Joy has helped raise and butcher poultry for 20 years, including chickens, ducks, geese, guineas & turkeys. The journey has been delightful!

 These birds are not going to grow up to be beautiful egg-layers.
 They will turn into slightly disgusting eating machines, designed to be eaten in turn.
 Furthermore, they are hybrids, and they normally do not successfully produce offspring of their own.

 If you'd rather not know how this food is raised, please skip this article.

-Week One: Feeding and Caring for Chickens
+Week 1: Feeding and Caring for Chicks

 The chicks are shipped in cardboard boxes by U.S. mail to Miss Heather's local post office, and she must pick them up there before bringing them home.

-She has prepared an enclosure of old window screens to ensure the chicks do not range too far from the brooder and heat lamp.
+Miss Heather has prepared an enclosure of old window screens to ensure the chicks do not range too far from the brooder and heat lamp.
 These items will do the work of a mother hen's wings until they are old enough to brave the world.
 They arrive happy, healthy, warm, and dry.

 They are fed commercial chick starter, which is a formulation of different grains and proteins, designed to get new chicks off to the best start possible.

 To prepare the chicks for their new life, we show them where their water and food is by dipping their beaks in each.
 Three tablespoons of sugar are added to each quart of clean water to provide the chicks with energy to recover from shipping.